starfoe/Eye-bnb/README.md

 ## Evaluation - conceptually and quantitatively

-#### Challenge: how can we know if a feature works for measuring image similarity, considering that it's a unsupervised task and we don't have true labels for images we scraped from Airbnb
+#### Challenge: how can we know if the feature works for measuring image similarity, considering that it's an unsupervised task and we don't have true labels for images we scraped from Airbnb
 #### Solution: test it on another labeled dataset which is similar to Airbnb's scenarios

  • *Dataset*：Image features and similarity measurements were tested on a subset of Indoor Scene Recognition dataset from MIT.
 For more details: http://web.mit.edu/torralba/www/indoor.html